reactjs/react.dev/content/docs/reference-react.md

 const SomeComponent = React.lazy(() => import('./SomeComponent'));
 ```

-Note that rendering `lazy` components requires that there's a `<React.Suspense>` component higher in the rendering tree.
+Note that rendering `lazy` components require that there's a `<React.Suspense>` component higher in the rendering tree.
 This is how you specify a loading indicator.

 > **Note**
 >